Ministry of Villages and Development of Disadvantaged Regions: History

-Development of disadvantaged regions programs was started under Abdurrahman Wahid presidency.
-At that time, the post of Undersecretariat of Acceleration of Development in Eastern Indonesia Affairs of the Republic of Indonesia (Indonesia: Menteri Muda Urusan Percepatan Pembangunan Kawasan Timur Indonesia Republik Indonesia) created by him thru Presidential Decision No. 234/M/2000 on reformation of National Unity Cabinet after first reshuffle of his cabinet 23 August 2000.
+Development of disadvantaged regions programs was started under the Abdurrahman Wahid presidency.
+At that time, the post of Undersecretariat of Acceleration of Development in Eastern Indonesia Affairs of the Republic of Indonesia (Indonesia: Menteri Muda Urusan Percepatan Pembangunan Kawasan Timur Indonesia Republik Indonesia) created by him through Presidential Decision No. 234/M/2000 on reformation of National Unity Cabinet after the first reshuffle of his cabinet on 23 August 2000.
 Unlike undersecretary which normally positioned under a ministry in another countries, the undersecretariat office was directly under the President and this situation commonly happened in Indonesia up until prior Megawati Soekarnoputri presidency.
 The office firstly held by Manuel Kaisiepo [id].
 Despite being under the President, the office does not have certain degree of freedom on its own.
 For financing the undersecretariat activities, the office was financed through Coordinating Ministry for Economic Affairs fund as written in the undersecretariat constituting document, Presidential Decree No. 164/2000.
 For program planning and execution, the office must be under Coordinating Ministry for Political, Legal, and Security Affairs supervision and gaining approval from Ministry of State Apparatus Utilization and Bureaucratic Reform as mandated in Presidential Decree No. 176/2000.